radext-wg/draft-ietf-radext-radiusdtls-bis/idnits-refs.md

   Since we mandate use of Status-Server, we need to reference it here.

 Obsolete Normative to RFC 6347:
-: DTLSv1.2.
+: DTLSv1.2, obsoleted by 9147 (DTLSv1.3)
   Since we mandate use of DTLSv1.2, we need to reference it here.

 Downref Normative to Experimental RFC 7585:
 : Dynamic RADIUS Routing.
 Maybe 7585bis?